cap-security-cartel/report-generator/source/report.md

 If a Chainlink oracle were to return a negative value (potentially due to a malfunction, implementation error, or manipulation), the unchecked conversion to `uint256` would result in an extremely large positive value due to how two's complement encoding works.
 This could lead to incorrect price information being used in downstream calculations, potentially affecting protocol solvency or user funds.

-## Recommendation Add a validation check to ensure the returned price is positive before performing the conversion.
+**Recommendation:** Add a validation check to ensure the returned price is positive before performing the conversion.

 ```diff
 function price(address _source) external view returns (uint256 latestAnswer, uint256 lastUpdated) {